EPWELL PARISH COUNCIL

 Members of the public are welcome to attend parish council meetings.
 They have no legal right to speak at meetings, but in practice the Chairman usually encourages statements, questions and comments on matters related to the agenda, subject only to reasonable timekeeping and good order.

-By law, the parish council may only make decisions (especially if they involve expenditure) on matters that have been itemised in the meeting agenda, which must be published on the village notice board and website three clear working days before the meeting.
-To propose a topic for the agenda, please contact the Parish Clerk or a councillor in good time.
+By law, the Parish Council may only make decisions on matters that have been itemised in the meeting agenda, which must be published on the village notice board and website five clear working days before the meeting.
+To propose a topic for the agenda, please contact the Parish Clerk or a Councillor in good time.

 Agendas, reports and minutes of meetings are published in the Meetings section